CumulusNetworks/docs/content/guides/nsxt.md

 The control-plane is based on BGP EVPN advertisements.

 The `nve vxlan mlag shared-address` must be configured on the NVE interface on both MLAG-peers so that they can be identified as one in the virtualized network.
-The VLAN (`100`) assigned to the MLAG bond must be mapped to the same VNI on all Top-of-Rack (ToR) switches.
+The VLAN (`VLAN 100` in our example) assigned to the MLAG bond must be mapped to the same VNI on all ToR switches.

 To configure the Loopback IPs, NVE interface and VLAN-to-VNI mapping: